What are Cross-Border Interconnectors?

 Seasonal Load Fluctuations at the Cross-Border Interconnectors

 The image of the motorway border crossing is applicable to the seasonal utilization of the border interconnection points again.
 During the holiday season, there is a huge rush, and in November, which is not very holiday-friendly, less vehicles want to cross.
 The situation is very similar at the border interconnection points: here, the "travel demand" also depends on the national energy infrastructure, the volume of cross-border electricity trading and, last but not least, on the weather.
 Thus, meteorological factors have a direct impact on border traffic - for example, on cold winter days at the border interconnection points to and from France.
 The country relies primarily on nuclear energy and heats houses and apartments with electricity.
-This pushes nuclear power plants to the limits of their capacity in winter - France must increasingly import electricity from neighboring countries.
+This pushes nuclear power plants to the limits of their capacity in winter - France has to increase the import of electricity from neighboring countries.

 Seasonal and Diurnal Cross-Border Traffic of Electricity in the Alpine Region